Partial regularity in nonlocal systems I: Results

-\end{itemize} \end{definition} An object whose features we shall deeply exploit is a suitable notion of excess functional.
+\end{itemize} \end{definition} Observe that a uniformly continuous matrix $a(\cdot)$ in the sense used in Theorem \ref{ureg0} is automatically VMO-regular.
+Note also that if $a(\cdot)$ is $\delta$-vanishing in the ball $B_{r}(x_{0})\subset \Omega$, then $a(\cdot)$ is also $\delta$-vanishing in every ball $B_{\sigma}(x_{0})$ with $\sigma \leq r$.
+An object whose features we shall sistematically exploit is a suitable notion of excess functional.
 In the local case \cite{giaorange, giumi}, this is traditionally a functional of the type in \rif{eccessino}.
-In our case long-range interactions play a crucial role of the regularization process of solutions.
+In our case long-range interactions play a crucial role in the regularization process of solutions.
 In order to control them along the iteration processes we need to adopt the following extended notion of excess functional, already identified and used in \cite{KMS1}.
 For this we first need the notion of $\tail$.
-For $v\in L^{1}_{\loc}(\er^n;\er^N)$ the $\tail$ of $v$ with respect to the ball $B_{\rr}(x)\subset \er^n$ is defined \cite{DKP, kokupa} as \eqn{lacoda}
+For $w\in L^{1}_{\loc}(\er^n;\er^N)$ the $\tail$ of $w$ with respect to the ball $B_{\rr}(x)\subset \er^n$ is defined \cite{BK, DKP, kokupa, KMS1, silve} as \eqn{lacoda}

 In this respect note that $ w \in L^{1}_{2s}$ implies that $\tail(w;B_{\rr}(x))$ is finite for every ball $B_{\rr}(x)$. \begin{definition}[Nonlocal Excess] Given $w \in L^{2}(B_{\rr};\mathbb{R}^N)\cap L^{1}_{2s}$, where $B_{\rr}\equiv B_{\rr}(x_{0})\subset \er^n$ is a ball, the excess functional $ \tx{E}_{w}(x_{0},\rr)$ is defined by \eqn{exc}